 - to identify additional accountability mechanism/s that could be introduced to ensure signatories currently making little or no progress are incentivised to do more, and determine whether those who show no progress over time should be delisted.

 The PRI received more than 500 submissions to the consultation and would like to thank signatories and stakeholders for their participation.
-An executive summary of the feedback is available here.

 The PRI hosted several webinars in February to update signatories on the objectives of the consultation.
-The slides can be downloaded here.

 The PRI Board published high-level recommendations in response to the consultation findings at its Signatory General Meeting (SGM) on 6 September 2016.
 These will form part of the PRI’s Blueprint for Responsible Investment, which will be published in early 2017 and outline an ambitious agenda for action by the PRI and the wider responsible investment community for the coming decade.